 Yes, you can also achieve 100% perfect deliverability by turning off open and click tracking, but you really don’t have to if you go through the simple process of setting up a dedicated tracking domain.
 Then you get the best of both worlds: perfect deliverability and detailed analytics.

 This is too hard.
 I don’t understand.
 Can you just set this up for me?

 Yes, just tell me that’s what you want.
-If you’re unable to create a dedicated tracking domain based on your own domain, you can have one of ours.
-Just email me at email@example.com and request a dedicated tracking domain, and I will take care of all the setup for you.
+If you’re unable to create a dedicated tracking domain based on your own domain, you can register a new one from scratch.

 If you can easily set this up for me, why don’t you just do it for every GMass user?